LogLatt: A computational library for the calculus and flows on logarithmic lattices: Conclusions

 \section{Conclusions}

 We introduced \textsc{LogLatt}, a \textsc{Matlab} library for the computational calculus on logarithmic lattices.
 The applicabilities are split into several modules for one, two and three dimensions and comprise common differential operators from vector calculus, norms and the functional product, which is a local convolution on the lattice.
-These functionalities are available for all possible lattice spacings classified in~\cite{campolina2020fluid} and are encoded as \textsc{Matlab} function handles, so their implementations result in elegant and intuitive scripts.
+These functionalities are available for all possible lattice spacings classified in~\cite{campolina2021fluid} and are encoded as \textsc{Matlab} function handles, so their implementations result in elegant and intuitive scripts.
 The operations are accurately executed within a small time of computation.
 We validated the library by recovering classical dynamical results of the Burgers equation on the dyadic logarithmic lattice and through the verification of some conservation laws in the two-dimensional incompressible Euler equations.
-Using \textsc{LogLatt}, these equations may be solved in a few simple lines of code within seconds of computation and their solutions still cover a large spatial range, possibly inaccessible to the current Direct Numerical Simulations. \textsc{LogLatt} is freely available for noncommercial use in \textsc{Matlab} Central File Exchange~\cite{campolina2020loglattmatlab} and is readily applicable in the study of any differential equation with quadratic nonlinearity.
+Using a few simple lines of code, \textsc{LogLatt} solves these equations within seconds of computation, and their solutions still cover a large spatial range, possibly inaccessible to the current direct numerical simulations. \textsc{LogLatt} is freely available for noncommercial use in \textsc{Matlab} Central File Exchange~\cite{campolina2020loglattmatlab} and is readily applicable in the study of partial any differential equation with quadratic nonlinearity.